 To avoid administrative returns, require dual authentication for the account number for online payments.
-Also ensure your staff is trained correctly in how to use your payment system so they don’t make any unnecessary errors.
+Also, ensure your staff is trained correctly in how to use your payment processing system so they don’t make any unnecessary errors.

-There are also three acceptable reasons NACHA lists for consumers to dispute an ACH charge:
+There are also three acceptable reasons Nacha lists for consumers to dispute an ACH debit:

-- If the transaction was never authorized by the account holder or the authorization was revoked.
+- If the processed ACH payment was never authorized by the account holder or the authorization was revoked.

-- If the transaction was processed on a date earlier than authorized.
+- If the ACH payment was processed on a date earlier than authorized.

-- If the transaction is for an amount different than the amount the consumer authorized.
+- If the ACH payment is for an amount different than the amount the consumer authorized.

 To combat these returns make sure you don’t leave consumers open to exercise these three types of disputes.
 This means obtaining the proper authorizations for one-time and recurring payments.

-CCD - A one-time or recurring business to business ACH transaction, requires written authorization or "wet" signature.
+CCD - A one-time or recurring business-to-business ACH payment, requires written authorization or "wet" signature.

-WEB - A one-time or recurring ACH processed via any web interface, requires input that validates identity, permission to debit and revocation language.
+WEB - A one-time or recurring ACH processed via an online payment portal, requires input that validates identity, permission to debit and revocation language.

 What is an ACH Return?
 How Can It Impact My Business?

-NACHA has created rules about how many returned transactions each merchant may have.
-This is done to minimize risk to the financial institutions that handle ACH transactions and the consumers who use them to make payments.
+Nacha has created rules about how many returned ACH payments each merchant may have.
+This is done to minimize risk to the financial institutions that handle ACH processing and the consumers who use them to make payments.